 Warm the butter and milk in a small saucepan over low heat or in the microwave.

-In the bowl of a stand mixer fitted with the hook attachment, or by hand in a large bowl, combine the remaining ¾ cup sugar, flour, mahleb, anise, nutmeg, sesame seeds and salt.
+In the bowl of a stand mixer fitted with the hook attachment, or by hand in a large bowl, combine the yeast mixture with the remaining ¾ cup sugar, flour, mahleb, anise, nutmeg, sesame seeds and salt.
 Slowly add the butter and milk and mix on low speed or by hand until dough forms.
 Increase the speed on the mixer to knead the dough for five minutes, or by hand on the counter for 10 minutes.

 Lightly oil a large bowl with the olive oil.
 Coat the dough in the bowl and cover with plastic wrap, then a clean kitchen towel.
 Set the dough in a warm spot to rise for 2 hours.